agiliq/github-summarizer/README.md

 Description:
 ------------------------
-Github-summarizer creates daily summary of github commits that were done by the committers of the organisation and sends mails to all the members of it.
+Github-summarizer creates daily summary of github commits that were done by the members of the organisation and sends mails to all the members of it.

 Usage:
 -------------------------